Health Care Professional Information

 - Murata N, Murakami K, Ozawa Y, et al. Silymarin attenuated the amyloid β plaque burden and improved behavioral abnormalities in an Alzheimer's disease mouse model.
 Biosci Biotechnol Biochem.
 2010;74(11):2299-306.

 - Bannwart CF, Peraçoli JC, Nakaira-Takahagi E, Peraçoli MT.
 Inhibitory effect of silibinin on tumour necrosis factor-alpha and hydrogen peroxide production by human monocytes.
 Nat Prod Res.
 2010 Nov;24(18):1747-57.

 - Blaising J, Lévy PL, Gondeau C, et al. Silibinin inhibits hepatitis C virus entry into hepatocytes by hindering clathrin-dependent trafficking.
 Cell Microbiol.
-2013 May 24.
-[Epub ahead of print]
+Cell Microbiol.
+2013 Nov;15(11):1866-82.

 - Mooiman KD, Maas-Bakker RF, Moret EE, et al. Milk Thistle's Active Components Silybin and Isosilybin: Novel Inhibitors of PXR-mediated CYP3A4 Induction.
 Drug Metab Dispos.
 2013 Aug;41(8):1494-504.

 - Zhang S, Yang Y, Liang Z, et al. Silybin-mediated inhibition of notch signaling exerts antitumor activity in human hepatocellular carcinoma cells.
 PLoS One.
 2013 Dec 27;8(12):e83699.